harveshvaran/ftp82_laptop/WEEK2.md

        * Once happy, click the "Create pull request" button after correcting the description, comment etc.
      * Ask your facilitator to review the pull request.
      * The facilitator will and review and merge the pull request and delete the branch
+     * At this point, you will update the integration and staging RDS databases with the DDL/DML that has been modified.
+For this,
+       * For integration and staging
+         * Get the hostname from the facilitator
+         * Create a connection in the mysql workbench for the hostname:3306, username FTPXX, password FTPXX
+         * As against the local mysql, run the ddl and the dml against each connection
    * Once merged, go to jenkins (ask the facilitator for the url) and watch the jobs
      * There will be a ftpxx-10-unit, a ftpxx-30-integration and a ftpxx-50-staging jobs in that tab.
 The unit job will be triggered (within 5 minutes of the merge) and it will execute the unit tests etc. It then will trigger the integration job which will perform black box tests on the package.
 Since we have done only DDL/DML changes, none of these tests should fail and you should get a green pipeline.